RuneAudio/Docs/docs/troubleshooting/updating.md

 ##Standard updates

-Major releases are distributed via []downloadable disk images](http://www.runeaudio.com/download/).
+Major releases are distributed via [downloadable disk images](http://www.runeaudio.com/download/).
 In between major releases, we publish bugfixes and new features to [our official repository on GitHub](https://github.com/RuneAudio/RuneUI).
 They are located on the **main** branch (the production one).

 You can check for and install these updates from the UI: